chow-petit/awesome-curated-tools/README.md

 #### Other design resources
 * [HCL Color Space](http://www.hclwizard.org/color-scheme/) - is based on how the human eye perceives colors.
-* [Icon Finder](https://www.iconfinder.com/) - find icon image sets, plus editing and designs for icons.
+* [Icon Finder](https://www.iconfinder.com/) - sets, editing and designs for icons.
-* [Jet Strap](https://jetstrap.com/) - a premier interface-building tool for Bootstrap 3.
+* [Jet Strap](https://jetstrap.com/) - a peremier interface-building tool for Bootstrap 3.
 * [Google fonts](https://fonts.google.com/) - an intuitive and robust directory of open source designer web fonts.
-* [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/) - a directory of minimalist and elegant patterns for upload and download.
+* [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/) - a directory of patterns for upload and download.
-* [Font Awesome](http://fontawesome.io/icons/) - a handy directory for downloading and customising icons to complement your web projects.
+* [Font Awesome](http://fontawesome.io/icons/) - a directory for downloading and customising icons.

 ## Infrastructure & Development Tools
 #### Automation